SouthbankSoftware/proofable/node_sdk/README.md

 ### Step 5: wait for the proof to be anchored to Ethereum

-This step waits the proof we have just created until it is anchored to Ethereum testnet, during which we output the anchoring progress
+This step waits for the proof we have just created until it is anchored to Ethereum testnet, during which we print the anchoring progress.

 ```typescript
 const trieProofIterable: AsyncIterable<TrieProof> = client.subscribeTrieProof(trie.getId(), trieProof.getId(), null);